Oat-Free Protein Balls with Dates and Walnuts

-Easy and delicious, these oat-free protein balls with dates make the perfect quick snack!
-They’re packed with protein and have a delicious texture you’ll love.
+Sweet and nutty, these easy oat-free protein balls with dates make the perfect quick snack!
+They’re packed with protein and have a delicious texture (no grittiness!) you’ll love.

 Jar filled with oat-free protein balls with dates.